IDinsight/ask-a-question/docs/develop/validation.md

 # Running validation

-ƒ
-!!! note "Currently, there is validation only for retrieval, i.e. `POST /search` endpoint with `"generate_llm_response": false`"
+!!! warning "Currently, there is validation only for retrieval, i.e. `POST /search` endpoint with `"generate_llm_response": false`"

 To evaluate the performance of your model (along with your own configurations and guardrails), run the validation test(s) in `core_backend/validation`.